carlos-rian/pysqlx-engine/docs/user_guide/parameters.md

 These functions are described in the [Documentation for methods](/pysqlx-engine/user_guide/extras/) section.

+**Parameters** are has prepared statements, where the values are converted to rust types and then to SQL types.

+Python types > Rust types > SQL types

+!!!
+Note
-**Parameters** are built into SQL at the application level; that is, the SQL and separate parameters are not sent to the database;
+    In development mode, the SQL statements are printed in the console with the parameters builded and raw SQL.
+But the SQL builded with the parameters is not sent to the database.
-although most databases support this operation, the PySQLXEngine does it before calling the database to avoid possible incompatibilities.
-This allows you to show the precompiled queries and send only raw SQL while maintaining minimal consistency across types.

 The PySQLXEngine supports many Python types with automatic conversion to SQL.